erkannt/lgbtq-roma-sinti-action-group/content/home.md

 +++
 +++

+# National Action Group for LGBT+ Traveller and Roma Rights

 The National Action Group for LGBT+ Traveller and Roma Rights was formed in 2016, to advance greater awareness, understanding and inclusion of LGBT+ Travellers and Roma.

 National Action Group members are from Traveller organisations, National